Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/02a_Workflows.md

 - *Process priority*
     Enter the priority for the process execution.
 The priority is specified with a positive integer.
 The greater the number, the higher the priority.

+- *Unique check*
+    Click the drop-down list and select, if processes using this workflow configuration and the entity should only be executed onetime.

     > [Info] As soon as all trigger fields are completed, the ![Add](../../Assets/Icons/Plus01.png "[Add]") (Add) button is displayed below the trigger input line.

 - ![Drag](../../Assets/Icons/Points03.png "[Drag]") (Drag)